You have been dead already. You were dead before you were born. It wasn’t that bad.

 Why talk about death?

-I think everything is linked.
-I like to look at things holistically and systemically.
-When I launched this blog almost a year ago, my objective wasn’t to talk about creating a humane Future of Work through techniques, initiatives, and programs (I can do that too and often do it), but to look at it from a general perspective and comprehensive view.
-I wanted to foster debate and make my readers reflect and think, not only about HR and management, but also about technology, future trends, culture, mindsets, attitudes, and why not, philosophy, and the great questions of life.
+When I launched this blog almost a year ago, my objective wasn’t to talk about creating a humane Future of Work through techniques, initiatives, and programs (I can do that too and often do it) but to look at it from a holistic and comprehensive perspective.
+I wanted to foster debate and make my readers reflect and think, not only about HR and management but also about technology, future trends, culture, mindsets, attitudes, and why not, philosophy and the great questions of life.

 We are far from attaining eternal life, but it would be cool if we could do it, wouldn’t it?
 Who doesn’t want to live forever?